 We've seen it every time someone new and mysterious appears, whether it's a New Transfer Student or Naïve Newcomer is given the third degree by the entire class or team.
 In some cases, there may be references to Noodle Incidents, Noodle Implements, or a Dark Secret.

-- On A Bridge To The Starry Skies, Daigo lampshades this after Kazuma's class introduction.
+- In A Bridge to the Starry Skies, Daigo lampshades this after Kazuma's class introduction.
 During the first free time, Kazuma gets grilled by the class.

 - In Magical Girl Lyrical Nanoha A's, Fate received this treatment when she transferred to Nanoha's class.
 Interestingly, it wasn't Nanoha who saved her Shrinking Violet of a friend but their other friend Arisa.

-- On Magician's Academy, this happens to Tanarotte and Suzuho when they join Takuto's regular school... especially after seeing how they act with Takuto.
+- In Magician's Academy, this happens to Tanarotte and Suzuho when they join Takuto's regular school... especially after seeing how they act with Takuto.
 Of course, none of Suzuho's questions got answered.

-- On Neon Genesis Evangelion shortly after Shinji arrived, in his class there were already rumors he was the Eva pilot after his first fight.
-The moment he innocently confirmed it, everybody (save Hikari, Kensuke, and Toji) surrounded him to ask him questions related to the Eva.
+- In Neon Genesis Evangelion, shortly after Shinji arrives, there are already rumors that he's the Eva pilot floating around his classroom after his first fight.
+The moment he innocently confirms it, everybody (save Hikari, Kensuke, and Toji) surrounds him to ask him questions related to the Eva.

 - Puella Magi Madoka Magica: The girls in Homura's new class grill her about her past, which she replies with as dispassionate 'I was hospitalized for a long time' as humanly possible.
 Because she has experienced this routine countless times.

 - Occurs in the finale of Puella Magi Madoka Magica The Movie: Rebellion again, this time to Madoka Kaname as part of the new world that Homura created.